 Psychotherapy for chronic pain conditions can take place in tandem with physical treatments for pain, including surgery, medication, cancer treatments and other approaches.
 It can help when the patient and their medical advisor knows the cause of the pain – and when they don’t.

-If you would like to talk to someone about pain management, please get in touch with us at the Private Therapy Clinic by telephone at: +442038872866 or by email to: email@example.com
+If you would like to talk to someone about pain management, please get in touch with the Private Therapy Clinic on Whatsapp message at: +447511116565 email, chat bot or book online to arrange an appointment.